avdi/quarto/README.md

 Development on Quarto will necessarily occur in fits and starts, because I'll only be working on it actively while I'm writing a book.

 It is also very, very unsupported.
 Right now it exists to solve *my* problems... barely.
-If it solves your problems too that's fantastic, but I don't have time to help you get it working.
-Sorry!
+If it solves your problems too that's fantastic, but I don't have time to help you get it working. available!

 ## Notable Features